Seeking Advice on Consulting a Nutritionist Post-Ileostomy

 G-Day Lee,

-If your food is coming out the same as it went in then you may not be chewing it enough.
-You Doctor can prescribe supplements that will give you a better blood reading.
-You mention what you put in your smoothies and it seems you have a sweet tooth.
-Cut out some of the Sugar and get to see a Registered Dietitian not a Nutritionist.
+If your food is coming out the same as it went in, then you may not be chewing it enough.
+Your doctor can prescribe supplements that will give you a better blood reading.
+You mentioned what you put in your smoothies, and it seems you have a sweet tooth.
+Cut out some of the sugar and get to see a registered dietitian, not a nutritionist.
 And do it soon.

 infinitycastle52777